millerdev/pyxt/README.md

 Type Ctrl+Shift+P and select _PyXT: Command_ to open the PyXT command bar.

-Some commands may also be invoked directly as VS Code commands (e.g.,
+Most commands may also be invoked directly as VS Code commands (e.g.,
 _PyXT: Open File_), and may be assigned a keyboard shortcut.

 ## Commands